 Dukan diet made easy.
 Too many noises about this innovative diet?
-You really don’t need a deep research on Dukan diet to get started.
+You don’t need deep research on the Dukan diet to get started.
 How?

 Let’s go Dukan!